 Rather than spending critical time going through multiple rounds of medication adjustments to get the drugs and dosage just right, our Corigen® Medication Safety Program helps ensure you are taking the right medication for you – right away.

-The benefits of personalized medicine using our convenient at-home pharmacogenomics testing include:
+The benefits of such personalized medicine using our convenient at-home pharmacogenomics testing include:

 - Prevent Prescribing Errors: Treatment plans for acute and chronic conditions rarely account for genetic variation, thereby subjecting patients to ineffective treatment or exposure to harmful side effects.